vertices-network/c-vertices-sdk/README.md

 - Secure Element support for future and more secure designs
 - Encrypted Flash for current designs

+> ⚠️ IMPORTANT
+> - The current version of the SDK is still *very early*;
+> - It is not advised to use it in a production environment;
+> - Use it at your own risk.

 ## 🧭 Repository structure

 ```shell